UBC-CIC/student-advising-assistant/README.md

     - `/retrievers`: Retriever classes for PGVector and Pinecone
     - `/static`: Static web content as .md or .json
     - `/templates`: HTML files with Jinja2 templates for the web app's pages
+6. `/misc`: Contains various other useful scripts, contents described in the [Developer Guide](./docs/DeveloperGuide.md)

 ## Changelog
 N/A